noefp/easy_gdb/README.md

     docker-compose exec easy_gdb /bin/bash

+use a Perl script to import the gene list:

     perl easy_gdb/scripts/import_genes.pl egdb_files/annotations/gene_list.txt "Homo sapiens" "1.0" "easy_gdb_sample"

 It will ask for the host name (`DB`), DB name (`annot1`), and the postgres password.